rjohnsen/hhc-2024/content/act3/elf-stack.md

 | **25**       | ProcessTampering       | Logs process image tampering, such as code injection or manipulation.                              |
 | **26**       | FileDeleteDetected     | Logs when file deletion is detected, providing additional context (used with FileDelete).           |

+### Question 14

-> Question 14: What is the Windows event ID that is recorded when a new service is installed on a system?
+> What is the Windows event ID that is recorded when a new service is installed on a system?

 Answer: 4697

+### Question 15

-> Question 15: Using the WindowsEvent event_source as your initial filter, how many user accounts were created?
+> Using the WindowsEvent event_source as your initial filter, how many user accounts were created?

 Answer: 0